 All things social

 Let your users follow their favorite artists and organizations, add friends and stay up to date with all of them.
-This feature also helps sharing songs with friends, as well as highlighting favorite tracks on a social feed.
+This feature also helps to share songs with friends, as well as highlighting favorite tracks on a social feed.

 It’s also gonna serve your app a good deal of word-of-mouth advertising at the same time.